sibvisions/visionx.reactUI.deliveryService/README.md

-# visionx.reactUI.projects
+# About

-Custom reactUI for VisionX projects demo application
+This repository contains a custom reactUI for the VisionX' projects demo application.